Sammy048/Peak_Website/README.md

 ## WEBSITE CONTENT

 The website is made up of three sections: Home, About and Services.
-It's a simple CRUD website.
+It's a simple CRUD website that allows user perform simple create, Read, Update and Delete records.